kikeelectronico/clockinginbot/README.md

 # clockinginbot
-A simple bot that sends me an email in order remember to clocking in
+A simple bot that sends me an email in order remember to clocking in.

 ## Config file